optionalemon/furniture-ar/readme.txt

 3. To delete furniture:
 -   Click on the existing furniture in the scene.
--   Click the red 'Delete" button appeared on the bottom center of the canvas.
+-   Click the red 'Delete" button appeared on the bottom center of the UI interface.

 Downloaded Packages
 1. Furniture unity package provided.